cap-js/docs/java/plugins.md

 After the creation you'll need to maintain the plugin versions as well as the desired Java language version (we recommend version 17).

+::: warning Only plain Maven Java projects
-::: warning Please make sure that your plugin / reuse model project is neither created as a CAP Java project nor as a plain Spring Boot project.
+Please make sure that your plugin / reuse model project is neither created as a CAP Java project nor as a plain Spring Boot project.
 :::

 ### Reference the New CDS Model in an Existing CAP Java Project